lotusware/blight-world/README.md

 - **`QoL` Knack Indicator** : The mechanic didn't give enough feedback to players on its effects.
 App handles the math and just shows the resulting rolls, instead of having them do the mental math.

 ## About the game
 *Blightworld is a free-to-play hybrid tabletop-RPG-slash-videogame powered by Google Sheets + Javascriptset + OBS set in the world of ERAFLUX—more on that below—with a companion app that helps with handling more of the complex aspects for players.
+Along with Twitch integration, viewers have the ability to change the world that the players find themselves in.
 Sounds complicated, but the framework handles most of the back-end tracking and formulas.*

 ## A brief history of the World of *ERAFLUX*
 #### VOID ERA - Prehistory